MAS KiwiSaver Scheme Review

 - Yes - MAS has a Responsible Investing Policy which is explained in further detail here.
 You can read more about ethical investing here.

-If you're looking for an actively managed funds with a track record of high performance, MAS KiwiSaver may appeal to you.
+If you're looking for actively managed funds with a track record of high performance, the MAS KiwiSaver Scheme may appeal to you.

 Standout Features: